 ID: 18

-ID: 19 A full hammam treatment in Greece during holiday, where all therapists were very good at their jobs.
+ID: 19 A full hammam treatment in Greece during the holiday, where all therapists were very good at their jobs.
 It was relaxed, quiet and very good value for money.

-ID: 20 Going for the day with my husband and dipping in and out of pool steam and sauna room and then having a massage treatment
+ID: 20 Going for the day with my husband and dipping in and out of the pool steam and sauna room and then having a massage treatment

 ID: 21 The atmosphere